Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Hardware Design

-Our insight is most of the message passing in networked applications can be put into two categories: (1) copying a packet or portion of memory to another core, or (2) a short message to update other cores.
-In a cached system both of these can be implemented through coherency.
-However, we can take advantage of our packet subsystem to provide similar functionality.
-We provide a loopback module that can route a packet from any packet processor to any other packet processor.
-RISC-V cores can use the provided interface to ask the scheduler for a packet slot of the destination packet processor, and the packet can be transmitted using the same switching subsystem system.
-Inter-core packet messaging can be used to implement a chain of heterogeneous packet processors with different accelerators and capabilities.
+For sending full packets between \names, we provide a loopback module that can route a packet between any two \names.
+The RISC-V cores can ask the \lb for a packet slot from a destination \name, and the packet can be transmitted using the same packet distribution subsystem.
+Inter-core packet messaging can also be used to implement a processing chain of heterogeneous {\name}s with different accelerators and capabilities.

-For the second type of messaging, in cached systems a write to a location in shared memory would evict that value from every other core.
-Later when another core requires that value it gets the updated value from this core.
-We simplified this to a broadcast system, where portion of memory is semi-coherent: a write to this portion would be propagated to all the other cores, and they would receive the message at the exact same time.
-This system is shown in Figure~\ref{fig:ctrl_channel}.
-This simpler method incurs less contention than a coherent cache.
-Also a program can select a range in the shared memory address space to get interrupts for arrival of such messages, alongside the address of the incoming data, which helps to separate data and control messages.
-Shire also provides a FIFO for these addresses not to lose their order and new messages addresses, removing the need to pool the entire shared memory for the new messages.
+For sending short messages between \names, instead of using a full fledged coherent cache (with complex eviction and owner core capabilities) \fname features a simplified broadcast messaging system.
+A portion of memory is semi-coherent, where a write to this portion will eventually be propagated to all the other cores, and they all receive the message at the exact same time.
+This broadcast system is shown in Figure~\ref{fig:ctrl_channel}.
+This design incurs less contention and overhead than a coherent cache.
+We further enable the use of interrupts to efficiently notify the receiving \name regarding a message.
+The RISC-V program can configure the interrupts to be masked based on the target address.
+This can be used to send larger messages, where only the last word causes an interrupt, or to separate data and control messages. \fname further provides a FIFO for these notifications so as to not lose or reorder them.